Does God exist creating, bringing order and goodness and beauty out of chaos?

 Continued growing, in contrast, takes her through new stages of human development and new challenges.
 Each developmental advance brings new ethical and spiritual choices—either good or bad, advancing or regressing or a combination of both.

-If at 18, she steals her younger sister’s boyfriend to build up her own ego, deep wrong has occurred.
-By 22 if she joins with her countrymen and demonizes some other country and lies, steals, and kills the enemies, we do have actions of evil,
+If at 18, she steals her younger sister’s boyfriend to build up her own ego, very deep wrong has occurred.
+By 22, if she joins with her countrymen and demonizes another country and lies, steals, and kills the enemies, we do have actions of evil;

 just as if in contrast,

-she joins an outreach organization such as Habitat for Humanity or World Vision and sacrifices her time, talent, and money and inspires her younger sister to do so as well, we have actions of goodness.
+she joins an outreach organization such as Habitat for Humanity or World Vision and sacrifices her time, talent, and money and inspires her younger sister to do so as well; then we have actions of goodness.

 Then the two sisters think of a way to get other people in their neighborhood, school, and city to get involved.
 One such inspired girl, about 13 years of age, raised thousands of dollars for starving, hurting people in a far off country.